Integrated Resource Plan

 The IRP report consists of two volumes.
 Volume 1 is the company's resource plan, which describes the planning environment, a finding of resource need, the resource portfolio modeling process and assumptions, the preferred resource portfolio, and the action plan.
 Volume 2 consists of appendices that provide detailed modeling and study results, as well as additional planning and IRP regulatory compliance information.

-PacifiCorp has filed the 2013 Integrated Resource Plan with all six-state commissions on April 30, 2013.
-Below are the filed documents for Volume I and II while Confidential Volume III requires a protective agreement to view.
+2013 IRP (April 30, 2013) PacifiCorp filed the 2013 Integrated Resource Plan with all six-state commissions on April 30, 2013.
+Below are the filed documents for Volume I and II.
+A confidentiality agreement is required to view Confidential Volume III.
 The public process page contains the available public meeting materials for presentations and handouts held in 2012 and 2013.

 Below are links to PacifiCorp’s IRP reports and related documents and presentations.